sara-nl/griddocs/source/Pages/Advanced/grid_storage.rst

 * delete files or directories
 * :ref:`stage` files (copy them from tape to disk for faster reading)

 ..
-[1] It is technically possible to access the dCache grid storage without certificate, by using webdav with username/password authentication.
-We don't recommend this: authentication with username/password is less secure, and webdav is slower than gridftp.
+[1] It is technically possible to access the dCache Grid storage without certificate, by using webdav with username/password authentication.
+We don't recommend this: authentication with username/password is less secure, and webdav is slower than GridFTP.

 .. _storage-types: